-The Montessori Primary Curriculum consists of five different areas which include Practical Life, Sensorial, Mathematics, Language, and Culture (which inlcudes History, Science and Geography).
+The Montessori Primary Curriculum consists of five different areas: Practical Life, Sensorial, Mathematics, Language, and Culture (which includes History, Science and Geography).
 Each aspect of the Montessori curriculum has a unique purpose which contributes to the development of the whole child.

 THE PREPARED ENVIRONMENT

 Children are sensorial, hands-on learners.
 The Montessori environment is set up and ready for the children to explore and utilize the materials on the shelf each day when they enter the classroom.
 The prepared environment includes activities for the development of daily living skills, materials that help refine the senses, materials for intellectual and cultural exploration and opportunities for movement and creative expression.
 The classroom is an active community where the children move about freely engaged in learning and social interactions.
 The children have the opportunity to emerge from this environment with an integrated relationship between the natural and social worlds, a sense of confidence in their ability to choose tasks and follow them to completion, and self-discipline through periods of long concentrated work.
 Cognitive ability and positive self-image are often the results.

 The activities of Practical Life lead the child to independence, while at the same time, allow for order and sequential movements in the completion of a complex task.
 Work with dressing frames, sweeping, polishing and gardening are examples of exercises which unite the motor and frontal cortex of the brain and contribute to the development of an integrated intellect.
 At the same time, the child is contributing in a real way to the life of the community while absorbing him or herself in meaningful work that deepens concentration.
 Lessons emphasizing courteous behavior toward others and control of movement are also an important part of the Practical Life program.